Price: $2,136 as reviewed

 Dell XPS 8940 review: Price and availability

-The Dell XPS 8940 is available from both the Dell website and Amazon, although Amazon limits which configurations you can purchase.
+The Dell XPS 8940 is available from both the Dell website (opens in new tab) and Amazon (opens in new tab), although Amazon limits which configurations you can purchase.
 The prices and configurations on Amazon will vary significantly over time, as Amazon does little to differentiate between the models it sells and the models it allows third-party vendors to list.

 The Dell website, on the other hand, lets you customize a Dell XPS 8940 with a variety of different options, from CPU to GPU to wireless card.
 The cheapest model we could build costs $1,667, and includes a 10th-Gen Intel Core i7-10700 CPU, an Nvidia GeForce RTX 3060 Ti GPU, a DVD drive, 16 GB RAM, 512 GB SSD + 1 TB HDD storage, a standard Dell wireless card and Windows 10 Home edition.

 At the other end of the spectrum, you could spend a whopping $3,471 on an XPS 8940 with a 10th-Gen Intel Core i9-10900K CPU, an Nvidia GeForce RTX 3070 GPU, a Blu-ray drive, 128 GB RAM, 2 TB SSD + 2 TB HDD storage, a Killer Wi-Fi 6 card and Windows 10 Professional edition.
 At this price, I personally feel you'd be better off with a system that offers an Nvidia GeForce RTX 3080 and pure SSD storage instead, but you'd then have to make compromises in overall storage and RAM capacity.